Crunch-io/webdocs/crunch/crunch_team-management.md

 ---
-title: Sharing Data with Teams
+title: Using Teams
 audience: all
 ---

-Crunch allows you to share a dataset or a project you have access to with a group of users inside a team.
+Teams let you to group users together, allowing datasets and projects to be shared with entire groups of users at once.

 ### Creating a Team

-To create a team, click the vertical ellipsis menu on the top right corner and select **Teams**.
+To create a team, click the three dots in the upper right corner and select **Teams** from the dropdown menu.

 ![](images/NewTeam.png)

-This opens a Teams panel.
+This opens the Teams panel.

 ![](images/NewTeamPanel.png)

-Click the + to add a **New Team**.
-This will open another panel where you can edit the name of the team and add members.
+To Create a team, click the +.
+This will open a panel where you can edit the name of the team and add members.
 Enter the name or email addresses of the users you want to add to the team.
-You can choose to disable suggestions or to notify new members once you’re done.
 If you enter any email addresses that are not associated with a Crunch user, those users will be invited to Crunch.

+Set **Disable suggestions** to turn off the autocomplete feature for user names (this is recommended if cutting and pasting a list of emails).

+Set **Notify new members** to email new team members.

 Once you are finished, click **Save**.

 ![](images/NewTeamPanelMembers.png)